CFC-Servers/gm_lz4/README.md

 _Note: The seven-second processing time for `util.Compress` would cause the game and all players to freeze for seven consecutive seconds if run server-side._

-In general, `lz4.Compress` is 4-6 times faster than util.Compress but produces a result that is approximately 30% larger.
+### 🎯 Use Cases
-Use cases
+`gm_lz4` excels in situations where speed takes precedence over compression ratio.

-`gm_lz4` is ideal for situations where speed is more crucial than compression ratio.
-It is best suited for add-ons that require handling large amounts of data at once.
-Even when dealing with non-time-sensitive data, lz4.Compress is preferable, as it doesn't lock up your server for nearly as long.
+It's an ideal choice for addons that need to handle large amounts of data.
+Even for non-time-sensitive data, `lz4.Compress` may still be preferable as it doesn't lock up your server for long periods.

-Asynchronous Functions
+###  🧩 Asynchronous Functions

-While the `gm_lz4` module is already incredibly fast, it also offers asynchronous alternatives for both compressing and decompressing, ensuring smooth server performance.
+The `gm_lz4` module, while already blazing fast, also provides asynchronous alternatives for both compressing and decompressing to ensure smooth server performance.

-## Usage
+## 🛠️ Usage

 ```lua
 require( "lz4" )